nicomem/vague-search/README.md

 # vague-search

-An approximate search engine (project for the text-mining course)
+An approximate search engine (project for the text-mining course).

 ## Authors